QuickBooks Blog

 In addition, your reserve funds don’t just need to sustain your business if something happens tomorrow—they need to keep you afloat if something happens next year.
 Or the year after.

-That’s why you need to also think longer term and account for the future of your business.
+That’s why you should also think longer term and account for the future of your business.
 Are you growing rapidly?
 Are you hiring new employees?
 Remember that growing businesses generally require more cash on hand, so you’ll want to track your expenses and build them into your cash reserves.

 Liquidity is also important to consider here.
 When you’re experiencing a cash shortage, time generally isn’t on your side.
 Only count things in your cash reserves if you know you can get the money quickly.
 Long-term investments, for example, shouldn’t be factored into your liquid reserves.